ASRock Z490, the new motherboards between ATX12VO and Base Frequency Boost (BFB)

 In the specific case, BFB seems to operate within the mesh of what is established by Intel: if the chip manufacturer does not intervene, other OEMs could follow in the footsteps of ASRock.

-ASRock Z490 Extreme4 Supports 10 th Gen and Future Generation Intel Core TM Processors (Socket 1200) Motherboard
+ASRock Z490 Extreme4 Supports 10 th Gen and future generation Intel Core TM Processors (Socket 1200) motherboard

 • Supports 10 th Gen and future generation Intel Core TM Processors (Socket 1200)